 DNA degradationSlide 2 of 23

 DNA begins to degrade the moment an organism dies.
-This happens because enzymes from the body cells and environment and ultraviolet radiation from the sun start to break down the genetic code.
+This happens because enzymes from the body cells and environment, as well as ultraviolet radiation from the sun, start to break down the genetic code.
 Oxygen and water can also alter DNA, breakings its strands.

 Some mammoth DNA, however, has survived because it was frozen in permafrost.
 Some of these frozen remains contain short fragments of DNA — mostly between 30 to 90 base pairs long (one base pair is made up of two "letters" of DNA linked together: cytosine and guanine, or adenine with thymine).
 To put this number in perspective, there are 3 billion base pairs in the human genome.

 However, researchers are working around this "short fragment" challenge by using the modern elephant genome as a scaffold, Shapiro told Live Science.Slide 3 of 23